cpmpercussion/homepage/_posts/2010-07-21-strike-on-stage-micro.md

 type: post
 published: true
 meta: {}
+description: "Today I worked a lot on Strike on Stage Micro, my portable solo version of Strike on Stage!
+Next Friday I'm going to present it during a Stanford CCRMA"
 ---

 Today I worked a lot on Strike on Stage Micro, my portable solo version of [Strike on Stage](http://strikeonstage.posterous.com)!
 Next